microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityexperienceframeworkpolicy_list.md

 ## Response

-If successful, this method returns `200 OK` response code and a collection of [identityProviders](../resources/identityProvider.md) in JSON representation in the response body.
+If successful, this method returns `200 OK` response code and a collection of [identityExperienceFrameworkPolicies](../resources/identityexperienceframeworkpolicy.md) in JSON representation in the response body.

 ## Example

-The following example retrieves all **identityProvider**.
+The following example retrieves all **identityExperienceFrameworkPolicies**.

 ##### Request